 Proactive stance with regard to changing health care models.

-Specialized inpatient and outpatient services most within a few blocks of WPIC.
+Specialized inpatient services and outpatient services most within a few blocks of WPIC.

 Highly proficient resident peers.